History of autism: Scientific developments

-In 1983, Swiss-American neurologist Isabelle Rapin and psycholinguist Doris A Allen coined the term semantic pragmatic disorder to describe the communicative behavior of children who presented traits such as pathological talkativeness, deficient access to vocabulary and discourse comprehension, atypical choice of terms and inappropriate conversational skills.
+In 1983, Swiss-American neurologist Isabelle Rapin and psycholinguist Doris A Allen coined the term semantic pragmatic disorder to describe the communicative behaviour of children who presented traits such as pathological talkativeness, deficient access to vocabulary and discourse comprehension, atypical choice of terms and inappropriate conversational skills.
 They referred to a group of children who presented with mild autistic features and specific semantic pragmatic language problems.
 (In the late 1990s, the term "pragmatic language impairment" (PLI) was proposed to cover this situation.)

 A controversial claim suggested that watching extensive amounts of television may cause autism.
 This hypothesis was largely based on research suggesting that the increasing rates of autism in the 1970s and 1980s were linked to the growth of cable television at the time.

 The popular academic book Educating and understanding autistic children was edited by Americans Robert L. Koegel (psychiatrist), Arnold Rincover (psychologist) and Andrew L. Egel (educationalist), and released in 1983.

 The 1985 book Biology of the Autistic Syndromes proposed that autism was a syndrome with multiple biological etiologies.
 It was written by American neurologist Mary Coleman and Swedish psychiatrist Christopher Gillberg.
 (New editions were published in 1992 and 2003).

+Another 1985 book, The Interpersonal World of the Infant (written by American psychiatrist Daniel Stern), gave a new definition to the word "attunement".
+Here it referred to the emotional synchronisation created between a caregiver and a child when the two share an emotional state.
+The term would be come to be used more broadly to refer to any such synchronisation between two people.
+Some autistic people do this more than is typical, for which psychologists Michelle Garnett (Australian) and Tony Attwood (British-Australian) coined the term "empathic attunement".

 In September 1985, Felix F. de la Cruz outlined extensively the physical, psychological, and cytogenetic characteristics of people with Fragile X syndrome in addition to their prospects for therapy.

-A well cited paper on the role of theory of mind in autism was released by the psychologists Simon Baron-Cohen (British), Alan M Leslie (Scottish) and Uta Frith (German-British) in October 1985.
+The term "theory of mind" (an ability to attribute mental states to oneself and others) was first applied to autism by the psychologists Simon Baron-Cohen (British), Alan M Leslie (Scottish) and Uta Frith (German-British) in October 1985, in a well cited paper.

 Multiplex developmental disorder was conceptualised by American researchers Donald J. Cohen (psychiatrist), Rhea Paul (speech pathologist) and Fred Volkmar (psychiatrist) in March 1986.
 They proposed that it be recognised as a variety of autism in the DSM, however this did not occur.

 The Handbook of autism and pervasive developmental disorders is a popular academic book about autism that was first released in 1987.
 The first edition was edited by Americans Donald J. Cohen, Anne M. Donnellan (educational psychologist) and Rhea Paul.
 New editions were published in 1997, 2005 and 2014.
-Additional editors have included Fred Volkmar (American psychiatrist), Ami Klin (multi-national psychologist), Sally J. Rogers (American psychologist) and Kevin A. Pelphrey (American neuroscientist).
+Additional editors have included Fred Volkmar (American psychiatrist), Ami Klin (multinational psychologist), Sally J. Rogers (American psychologist) and Kevin A. Pelphrey (American neuroscientist).